Jimmi08/e107-plugins-used-by-e107sk/README.md

 This is updated version of Birthday menu plugin by Father Barry for e107 v2 version

 Full credit for this plugin belongs to Father Barry.

-## AACGC Download Tracker plugin

-This is updated version of AACGC Download Tracker plugin by M@CH!N3 for e107 v2 version

 ## Calendar menu plugin for e107